Steve Jones (runner): Popular culture

-In 2010, a video went viral featuring the Welshman's dramatic, tenacious finish to outrun the Tanzanian runner Gidamis Shahanga in the closing 80 metres of a 10000 metres race after being got caught with 110 metres remaining.
-Due to the vivid commentary the video is often featured in videos of "inspirational sports moments" or "remarkable comebacks".
+In 2010, a video went viral featuring the Welshman's dramatic, tenacious finish to outrun the Tanzanian Gidamis Shahanga in the closing 80 metres of a 10000-metre race after having been caught with 110 metres remaining.
+Due to the vivid commentary, the video is often featured in collections of "inspirational sports moments" or "remarkable comebacks".

-In the race, Jones was leading from the start with 30 metres margins up until the last 400 metres, at which point the commentary (from David Coleman) noted "But they are closing.
-And of course he (Jones) got very little finishing speed".
+In the race, Jones was leading from the start with 30-metre margins up until the last 400 metres, at which point the commentary (from David Coleman) noted "But they are closing.
+And of course he [Jones] has got very little finishing speed".
 Then Shahanga closed in rapidly.
-With 200 metres remaining, Jones glimpsed back and saw Shahanga, with the commentary famously noted, "Jones' looking for trouble and the trouble is there".
-Shahanga caught Jones with 110 metres remaining, when commentary noted "the African is going to steal the race in the last 80 metres", yet as soon the comment is made, Jones managed to comeback, accelerate and win the race with the time 27:55.2s.
-This 10000-meter run was an invitational race held in Memorial Van Damme Stadium, Brussels, 1983, hence not recognised in official competitive records.
+With 200 metres remaining, Jones glimpsed back and saw Shahanga, with Coleman famously commenting, "Jones looking for trouble and the trouble is there".
+Shahanga caught Jones with 110 metres remaining, Coleman noting that "the African is going to steal the race in the last 80 metres", yet as soon the comment was made, Jones fought back, accelerated, and won the race in a time of 27:55.2.

+This race was an invitational held in Memorial Van Damme Stadium, Brussels, 1983, and hence not recognised in official competitive records.